kwaldenphd/propublica-compas-lab/README.md

 filterData.shape
 ```

-37. The results of both filtering processes should be the same- 52 columns or fields, and 6172 observations or rows/records.
+The results of both filtering processes should be the same: 52 columns or fields, and 6172 observations or rows/records.

-# Exploratory Data Analysis
+## Exploratory Data Analysis

+### Unpacking Risk Scores

-38. Higher COMPAS scores are slightly correlated with a longer length of stay.
+Higher COMPAS scores are slightly correlated with a longer length of stay.

 **RStudio Syntax**